archlinux/infrastructure/README.md

 #### Note about GPG keys

-The `root_access.yml` file contains the `root_gpgkeys` variable that determine the users that have access to the vault, as well as the borg backup keys.
+The `root_access.yml` file contains the `vault_default_pgpkeys` variable which determines the users that have access to the `default` vault, as well as the borg backup keys.
+A separate `super` vault exists for storing highly sensitive secrets like Hetzner credentials; access to the `super` vault is controlled by the `vault_super_pgpkeys` variable.

 All the keys should be on the local user gpg keyring and at **minimum** be locally signed with `--lsign-key`.
-This is necessary for running either the reencrypt-vault-key or the fetch-borg-keys tasks.
+This is necessary for running any of the `reencrypt-vault-default-key`, `reencrypt-vault-super-key `or `fetch-borg-keys` tasks.

 #### Note about Ansible dynamic inventories